 Shape, often called, Silhouette.
 One way to simplify the process is to think about their 2D contour, some people even play with just trying to draw rough sketches of the characters as a literal Silhouettes to see if they can still be identified by that shape.
 Check out this lineup of famous cartoon silhouettes, how many can you name?

-It’s a bigger challenge to keep a character on model for an entire comic than you imagine!
+It’s a bigger challenge to keep a character on model for an entire comic or animated film than you probably imagine!
 That’s why Toth was making all those Model Sheets for animators!

 There’s always more we could think about too, this is by no means meant to be an ultimate list.
 I like to say comics are capable of infinite complexity.
-But to get started, Body Language, Silhouette & Distinctive Details are all you really need to start, and it works best when somehow, it expresses well who and what our character is?
+But to get started these are good places to focus on, along with the who and what your character is?

 FYI: ‘On Model’ means looking like themselves!
 In continuity.
 Recognizable.
 Model Sheets are used to maintain continuity and keep your cast ‘On Model’.